Skip to main content

 </robot>

-Now, when you restart the nodes, a new URDF model should be uploaded to the Parameter Server and you should be able to view the new model in RViz.
+Now, when you restart the nodes with ros-restart command, the new URDF model will be published and you should be able to view the new model in RViz 2.

 You can use base_link as a reference frame for other links in the model.
-The exact position of the base_link origin is defined as the center of this mounting hole on the upper plane of the mounting plate:
+The exact position of the base_link origin is defined as the center of the mounting hole on the upper plane of the mounting plate.

 The distance can be easily measured in CAD programs or even using physical measuring tools.